nrt2281999/2020-MSA-content/AI & Advanced Analytics/README.md

 ## Project
-To consolidate your learning from this bootcamp we suggest completing a projects.
+To consolidate your learning from this bootcamp we suggest completing a project.
 Apart form learning purposes you can also share this project in your CV/resume and might be useful in your future job search.
-The projects are also mandatory and part of this bootcamp's assessment.
+The projects are also mandatory and parts of this bootcamp's assessment.
 You must complete the project with the following guidelines:
 - You have to upload and maintain a GitHub repo for your project
 - Your project must not have only one commit.
 We need to check commit history to ensure validity project
 - If it's a code file, it must have comments to explain the major steps in your code